puppetlabs/puppet-docs/source/guides/custom_facts.markdown

     facter --timing

-The output should look similar to the timing for Ruby facts, but will name external facts with their full paths.
+The output should look similar to the timing for ruby facts, but will name external facts with their full paths.
 For example:

     $ facter --timing
     kernel: 14.81ms